luisarojas/student-matching/README.md

                         (.xlsx) sheet (default='students-clean.xlsx').
 ```

-This script is meant to be used with the previously-generated data, created from the original _(provided)_.
+This script is meant to be used with the separate excel files under the `root/data/` directory.